OceanLabs/iOS-Print-SDK/README.md

 ## Print API
 We also have a [REST print API](https://www.kite.ly/docs/1.1/) for those who prefer to invent wheels :)

+## Migration from Kite SDK v5.x.x
+CocoaPods: All payment and social subspecs are deprecated.
+Git Submodule: KiteSDK's submodule dependencies have been removed.
+Please install the PayPal dependency separately (linking with KiteSDK is not needed).
+Replaced KiteSDK static library with a dynamic framework.
+This includes all assets so no need to have them to the Copy Resources build phase anymore.
+Please remove the static library and add Kite.framework to the embedded libraries section of the General tab of your target.

 ## License